doyensec/inql/README.md

 ### Burp Suite Extension

-Since v1.0 InQL was extended to also support BURP as a plugin.
-In that mode it will retain all the capabilities of the `inql` tool;
+Since the v1.0 version, InQL was extended to also support BURP as a plugin.
+In that mode it will retain all the capabilities of the `inql` tool including a handy user interface to manipulate the queries and the documentation.
-including a handy user interface to manipulate the queries and the documentation.

 Following the most important capabilities of the UI tool:

-+ search for known GraphQL paths; it will grep and match known values to detect GraphQL Technology usage in the website
++ Search for known GraphQL paths; it will grep and match known values to detect GraphQL Technology usage in the website
-+ search for exposed GraphQL development consoles; reports GraphiQL, GraphQL Playground, and common consoles
++ Search for exposed GraphQL development consoles; reports GraphiQL, GraphQL Playground, and common consoles
-+ add a GraphQL Tab for every request/response using GraphQL Technology
++ Add a GraphQL Tab for every request/response using GraphQL Technology
-+ add a GraphQL Scanner Tab inside Burp Suite; GUI for the Introspection Tool
++ Add a GraphQL Scanner Tab inside Burp Suite; GUI for the Introspection Tool

 Import the Extension in Burp:

 + Download [Jython](https://www.jython.org/downloads.html) Jar
 + Start Burp Suite
 + Extender Tab > Options > Python Enviroment > Set the location of Jython standalone JAR